2a04ish/2a04ish/README.md

 - 👋 Hi, I’m @2a04ish
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding and learning about more programming languages
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently learning about other programming languages besides doing my B.Tech
-- 💞️ I’m looking to collaborate on projects based on python
+- 💞️ I’m looking to collaborate on projects of my capability
 - 😄 Pronouns: Her/She

 <!---